dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch6_WellboreGeomech.md

 The procedure assumes the rock in the breakout (likely already gone) is still resisting hoop stresses and therefore it is not accurate for large breakouts ($w_{BO} \gtrsim 60^{\circ}$).

-You could also calculate the wellbore pressure for a predetermined breakout angle by rearranging Eq. \ref{eq:BreakoutAngle} to
+You could also calculate the wellbore pressure for a predetermined breakout angle by rearranging Eq. {eq}`eq:BreakoutAngle` to

 ```{math}
 	P_{WBO} = P_p + \frac{ (\sigma_{Hmax} + \sigma_{hmin})